-If you are a faculty member at UMass Lowell and you want to receive a reminder when the survey opens:
+If you are a faculty member at UMass Lowell and you want to participate in this study:

 Participate in the UMass Lowell Daily Bias Study

-If you are a faculty member at another U.S. institution and you want to receive a reminder when the survey opens:
+If you are a faculty member at another U.S. institution and you want to participate in this study: